 Film: Annual Medicine Buddha Ceremony at Minh Dang Quang, produced by C. Pierce Salguero & Lan A. Li

-This film focuses on a major ceremony held each year at the lunar new year in the Thiền Viện Minh Đăng Quang temple in Telford, northwest of the city.
+This film focuses on a major ceremony held each year at the lunar new year in the Thiền Viện Minh Đăng Quang temple in Telford, in exurban northwest Philadelphia.
 It is a ritual calling on the Medicine Buddha to bring health, good luck, longevity, and freedom from suffering to the community and the whole world.
 The film focuses on the main ritual activity during the ceremony, the chanting of the Medicine Buddha Sūtra, which is the principal text associated with this deity.
 It is chanted in the Vietnamese language, in a distinctly Vietnamese style of intonation.
-Aside from emphasis on the aural experience of the ritual, the film also lingers on visual details of the material culture of the temple altars as well as preparations taking place in the kitchen.
+Aside from emphasis on the aural experience of the ritual, the film also lingers on visual details of the material culture of the temple, the altars, as well as preparations taking place in the kitchen.

 Explore entries related to Healing Rituals: